I have always struggled with weight.

 So, I decided to stop hating my body.
 I decided my elderly family member’s opinion of my body means nothing to me.
 Then, I decided to figure out how to love and celebrate my body, no matter what size.

-I used this newfound clarity about my own weight loss motivations and my experience as a Registered Dietitian helping over one hundred men and women lose weight to develop what I call Weight Mastery, a pillar of the my 14-week program the Stress Less Weight Mastery.
+I used this newfound clarity about my own weight loss motivations and my experience as a Registered Dietitian helping over one hundred men and women lose weight to develop what I call Weight Mastery, a pillar of the my 14-week program the Courage to Trust Method.